Nothing about us without us

 Elevating the voices of cancer care patient representatives at Norfolk and Waveney Integrated Care Board.

 “We’ve always wanted to develop our approach to patient public involvement.
-Like all Care Boards and clinical networks, we aspire to co-production but don’t necessarily achieve it.
+Like all Care Boards and clinical networks, we aspire to co-production but don’t necessarily fully achieve it.
 And like all Care Boards, the need to redress the patient-provider power balance so impacted by the pandemic is pressing.
-This workshop really helped.“Maggie Tween, Senior Cancer Programme Manager NHS Norfolk and Waveney Integrated Care Board and EOE Strategic Workforce Lead EOE North and South Cancer Alliances.
+This workshop really helped.“Maggie Tween, Senior Cancer Programme Manager NHS Norfolk and Waveney Integrated Care Board

-By co-designing a communication practice workshop with and for its cancer patient care representatives, Norfolk and Waveney Integrated Care Board ensured more balanced conversations at board meetings.
+By co-designing a communication practice workshop with and for its cancer patient representatives, Norfolk and Waveney Integrated Care Board is supporting more balanced conversations at their cancer meetings.
 Investing in its patient representatives’ skills in this way is resulting in a care strategy that is truly representative of the community it serves.
 Recently delivered though it is, there are already signs of improved outcomes.
+Patient/carer representatives are more confident to speak up and share their views.

 No matter the industry, inclusive cultures lead to improved outcomes.
 Yet, creating inclusive cultures requires more than simply inviting experts by experience or members of underrepresented communities to “speak up”.
 It requires giving them platforms upon which to speak up and empowering them to do so with confidence so that they can shift established power dynamics in their favour.
 This is particularly true in the healthcare sector.

-Aware of this, and of similar work we had delivered for Cancer Alliances, Norfolk and Waveney’s Integrated Care Board for Cancer commissioned The Communication Practice to co-design and deliver a communication practice programme for its patient representatives.
+Aware of this, and of similar work we had delivered for Cancer Alliances, Norfolk and Waveney’s Integrated Care Board’s Cancer Transformation Programme commissioned The Communication Practice to co-design and deliver a communication practice programme for its patient/carer representatives.

-As agreed by patient representatives, the aims were to support them to:
+As agreed by patient/carer representatives, the aims were to support them to:

 - Feel confident in speaking up, asking questions and challenging assumptions